Radiology - Main Campus McClure

 111 Colchester Avenue

 Main Campus, McClure, Level 1

 Burlington, VT 05401-1473

-Wide Bore MRI at The UVM Medical Center
+Wide bore magnetic resonance imaging (MRI) at UVM Medical Center

-Here at The University of Vermont Medical Center, we use the latest wide bore technology available.
-The Philips Wide Bore Ingenia takes high-resolution pictures with faster-than-average scan times.
-That means better picture quality for your doctor, and less time in the scanner for you.
-We now have three systems available with the large bore technology.
+- Exceptional imaging quality: At The University of Vermont Medical Center, we use the latest wide bore technology available, with equipment that takes high-resolution pictures with faster than average scan times.
+This means better quality pictures for your doctor and less time in the scanner for you.

 - Claustrophobic patients

 What to expect from a wide bore MRI procedure

 Wide bore scanners work the same way as traditional MRI, by safely and painlessly taking pictures of the inside of your body to help your doctor diagnose any problems.
 Wide bore MRI systems use a powerful magnet and radio frequency pulses to produce detailed images of your organs, soft tissues, bones and other internal structures.

 Depending on the part of your body being imaged, you may be asked to not eat or drink for four to six hours prior to your exam.
 Because of the powerful magnet used in the procedure, for your safety you will need to remove any metallic objects such as jewelry, dentures or hearing aids before entering the scanning room.